Momentum LMS Theory beyond Stationarity: Stability, Tracking, and Regret: Introduction

 \item Finally, we perform empirical evaluations on both synthetic and real-world data streams.
 The results demonstrate that MLMS achieves faster adaptation and higher predictive accuracy than the commonly used adaptive optimizers and empirically validate our theoretical analysis in nonstationary environments. \end{itemize}

 This paper is organized as follows.
 Section~\ref{sec:algo} presents the problem formulation and basic assumptions.
 Section~\ref{hello} introduces the MLMS algorithm for estimating time-varying parameters.
 Section~\ref{Results} states the main theoretical results.
+Section~\ref{formal} presents the formal linear representation, which transforms a broad class of nonlinear systems into linear time-varying systems.
 Section~\ref{experiments} reports simulations on both synthetic and real-world data streams.
 Finally, Section~\ref{conclusion} concludes the paper.